CumulusNetworks/docs/content/cumulus-netq/Cumulus-NetQ-Deployment-Guide/Install-NetQ/Prepare-NetQ-Cloud.md

 {{%notice info%}}

 A fresh server is recommended for NetQ 2.4.0 installation.
-Alternately, you could create a new VM.

 {{%/notice%}}